-Stock futures gain ahead of GDP, jobless claims
+Stock futures gain despite GDP slowdown

 Earnings highlights will include reports from Apple, Amazon and Starbucks

-U.S. equity futures were trading with gains ahead of reports on economic growth and jobless claims.
+U.S. equity futures were trading with gains despite a sharp slowdown in U.S. economic growth.

-The major futures indexes indicate a rise of 0.2% when the opening bell rings on Wall Street.
+The S&P 500 futures indicate a rise of 0.3% when the opening bell rings on Wall Street.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-The first estimate of 3Q GDP will be released Thursday morning.
-The Refinitiv forecast is for a seasonally adjusted annual growth rate of 2.7%, down four full percentage points from the 6.7% pace of growth in the second quarter.
+The first estimate of 3Q GDP, released Thursday morning, showed a seasonally adjusted annual growth rate of 2%, sharply below the 6.7% pace of growth in the second quarter.

 DELTA VARIANT LIKELY SLAMMED BRAKES ON US ECONOMIC GROWTH IN THIRD QUARTER